-Asian stocks plunge again after latest Dow sell-off
+Stock market sell-off loses steam in Europe

 It was the second time in history that the Dow has lost more than 1,000 points in a single day.
 The other time was Monday.

-The Nikkei is now down 12% from its peak in late January.
+The Nikkei is now down more than 11% from its peak in late January.
 That means that like the Dow and some European markets, it's in correction territory -- a decline of 10% or more from a recent high.

 Experts generally agree that the U.S. and other major economies are in good shape.

-But investors are worried about inflation and the possibility that the Federal Reserve will hike interest rates faster than previously anticipated in order to rein it in.
+But investors are worried about inflation and the possibility that the U.S. Federal Reserve will hike interest rates faster than previously anticipated in order to rein it in.

+The Bank of England said Thursday that it could increase rates more quickly than expected because of a booming global economy and rising domestic prices.

 Related: This is why the Dow is plunging

-The yield on 10-year U.S. Treasury bonds hit a four-year high on Thursday.
-Rising yields in the U.S. government bond market are a decent indicator of fears about inflation.
+U.S. government bonds are one key indicator to watch.
+The yield on 10-year U.S. Treasuries hit a four-year high on Thursday, suggesting more fears of rising inflation.

-And if they stay high, they will continue to set a "pessimistic tone" for Asian markets, said Jingyi Pan, a market strategist at stock broker IG Group.
+If yields stay high, they will continue to set a "pessimistic tone" for Asian markets, said Jingyi Pan, a market strategist at stock broker IG Group.

+JPMorgan Asset Management's chief market strategist Tai Hui said investors were focusing on U.S. inflation data due next week for clues on what to do next.

+"A stable number will reassure markets," he said, but any new signs that inflation is picking up steam could roil them again.

 The gloom was particularly heavy in Shanghai on Friday.

-JPMorgan Asset Management's chief market strategist Tai Hui attributed the selling to "Chinese investors wanting to cash out" before next week's Lunar New Year holiday.
+Hui attributed the selling to "Chinese investors wanting to cash out" before next week's Lunar New Year holiday.

 Related: The Dow's darkest week since 2008

-China's currency was also sliding.
-The yuan has shed about 1.6% of its value versus the U.S. dollar over the past couple of days.
+China's currency has also come under pressure.
+The yuan has shed about 1.2% of its value versus the U.S. dollar over the past couple of days.

 Tommy Xie, an economist at OCBC Bank, said the yuan's decline was mainly triggered by a surprise narrowing in China's trade surplus in January.